toggler-io/toggler/docs/README.md

 then you can stop here, because adding this service to your stack would not solve too much. else, please continue...

+## Scalability

+The Service follows the [12 factor app](https://12factor.net/) principles, and scale out via the process model.
+The application don't use external resource dependent implementation, so as long the external reasource you use can be scale out, you will be fine.

+If you need to add a new storage implementation, because you need to use that, feel free to create a Issue or a PR.
+If you decide to implement your own integration with a storage, the expected behavior requirements/tests/coverage can be located under the `usecases/specs.StorageSpec` object.
+For examples, you can check the already existing storage implementations as well.

 ## Features

 ### Rollout management